TrackLuupO/DigiKolo-Dashboard-Analysis/README.md

-# **DigiKolo Dashboard Analysis** 📊
+# DigiKolo Dashboard Analysis 📊

-## This repository contains a Power BI dashboard project analyzing wallet and savings trends for \*\*DigiKolo\*\*, a digital wallet and savings app by \[Digital Space Capital\](https://digitalspacecapital.com/).
+# This repository contains a Power BI dashboard project analyzing wallet and savings trends for \\DigiKolo\\, a digital wallet and savings app by \Digital Space Group\.
 The dashboard delivers deep insights into user behaviours, app performance, and product interest patterns—optimized for the Nigerian fintech landscape.

 ---